antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 ## Edge

-You can create edges between any two nodes or combinations, and you may also create multiple edges between two nodes/combinations to represent different relationships.
+You can create edges between any two nodes or combos, and you may also create multiple edges between two nodes/combos to represent different relationships.

 <image width="300" src="https://mdn.alipayobjects.com/huamei_qa8qxu/afts/img/A*YKN7TasqOh4AAAAAAAAAAAAADmJ7AQ/original" />